 Paraguay Country Report

 The small guerrilla group Ejército del Pueblo Paraguayo (EPP) poses the main terrorist threat; it operate in the northeastern departments of Concepción and San Pedro.
-The EPP, approximately 100-fighters strong, sporadically attacks security forces and landowners; with cattle ranching and soybean producers facing arson attacks and kidnapping.
+The EPP, sporadically attacks security forces and landowners; with cattle ranching and soybean producers facing arson attacks and kidnapping.
 The former Cartes government's promised to dislodge the EPP but without much success; such task will fall to the newly elect government of Mario Abdo Benítez.
-The number of police and civilians killed by the EPP under Cartes exceeds that of his predecessors.
+The number of police and civilians killed by the EPP under former President Cartes exceeded that of his predecessors.
 The EPP threat is likely to remain highly localised, posing limited threat to major business assets.

 Demands for land reform constitute the main source of unrest in Paraguay.
 Successive governments' failure to implement land reform has been at the centre of the most disruptive protests in recent years.
 The umbrella National Peasants' Confederation (Federación Nacional Campesina: FNC) has been the leading force, vowing to escalate land takeovers to press for the acceleration of settlements.
 The departments with the largest number of land occupations are Alto Paraguay, Caaguazú, Caazapá, Guairá, and Itapúa.
-More recently, social movements have launched protests against the Public Private Partnership Law, passed by Congress in 2013.
+More recently, social movements have launched protests against the high levels of corruption in the country.